 My reviews are different from most of the bloggers since I actually ride several times a week.
 I also worked in a bicycle shop and stay pretty close to the industry, even attending some of the big product events every year (I love seeing the new toys!)

-For the article you are currently reading, I assume you are more serious about riding road over long distances, and, while there is some overlap, I’ve worried less about price and more about getting you a bicycle that will start you out for long-term success.
+For the article you are currently reading, I assume you are more serious about riding the road over long distances, and, while there is some overlap, I’ve worried less about price and more about getting you a bicycle that will start you out for long-term success.

 The Top, Entry-Level, Road Bikes